Abhiashu10/Advancing-Healthcare-PyTorch-DeepLearningModel-AutoML/README.md

-# Advancing Healthcare with AI-PyTorch based Deep Learning Model and AutoML
+# Advancing Healthcare with AI-PyTorch-based Deep Learning Model and AutoML
-This repository contains code of analysis for disease prevalence in the United States.
-The project utilizes two separate datasets: one containing estimates of chronic illness for various age groups, states, population, and health categories, and the other containing variables such as states, race, ten-year age groups, and population percentages.
+This repository contains the code and analysis for a project focused on disease prevalence in the United States.
+The project utilizes two separate datasets: one containing estimates of chronic illness for various age groups, states, populations, and health categories, and the other containing variables such as states, race, ten-year age groups, and population percentages.

+# Introduction

+The aim of this project is to analyze disease prevalence in the United States between 2019 and 2020 across different groups and measures.
+The project involves identifying patterns and trends in the data, building predictive models using Random Forest and Deep Neural Networking techniques, and exploring the factors that contribute to disease prevalence.
+The insights and predictions from this analysis can aid in decision-making processes related to public health interventions, resource allocation, and policy development.

+# Data Preprocessing
+To prepare the data for further analysis and modeling, data manipulation and feature engineering techniques are applied.
+This involves:

+Merging the two datasets based on the state category.
+Dropping unnecessary columns and renaming columns for better clarity.
+Melting and pivoting the data to transform it from wide format to long format.
+Converting categorical variables into dummy variables for modeling purposes.
+Splitting the geolocation column into longitude and latitude columns for mapping purposes.
+Predictive Analysis

+The predictive analysis phase focuses on building models to predict disease prevalence.
+The models used in this project include Random Forest and Deep Neural Network models.
+The steps involved in predictive analysis are:

+# Data Modelling
+1.)
+Analyzing the feature importance of the Random Forest models.
+2.)
+Implementing AutoML to select the best model option.
+3.)
+Building Deep Neural Network models with various architectures and training them using the dataset.
+4.)
+Evaluating the performance of the trained models using metrics such as Mean Squared Error and R-squared.
+5.)
+Comparing the predicted values with the actual values and visualizing the results.

+# Conclusion

+The project provides valuable insights into disease prevalence in the United States and develops predictive models to estimate disease prevalence based on various factors.
+The analysis and models can support decision-making processes related to public health interventions, resource allocation, and policy development.
+It is important to note that further research, data refinement, and model optimization may be necessary to improve the accuracy and generalizability of the predictive models in real-world scenarios.